You Are Doing Split-Squats Incorrectly You Terrible Human 2.0

-A great deal of people who perform split squats do them incorrectly.
-This is limiting their gains and putting them at a greater risk of injury than necessary.
+Many people who perform split squats do them incorrectly.
+This is limiting their gains and putting them at a greater risk of injury.

-Unfortunately, I see too many Personal Trainers allowing their clients to perform them incorrectly too.
-As someone clearly in a position of authority and influence this simply isn't good enough.
+I see too many Personal Trainers allowing their clients to perform them incorrectly.

 To list the benefits of split-squats requires a long list.

-They build balance, ankle and foot arch strength to a great degree than squats due to the increased balance demands of the exercise
+They build balance, ankle and foot arch strength to a greater degree than squats due to the increased balance demands of the exercise

 Similar gluteal activation to barbell back squats

-They easy to load up (once you've learnt to balance) depending on the variation you use
+They are easy to load up (once you've learned to balance)

-Using a split stance trains the hips in a very different way to squats and deadlifts resulting in many positive adaptations
+Using a split-stance trains the hips in a different way to squats and deadlifts resulting in many positive adaptations

 They are incredibly hard